Home

 OS grid ref:- SW 945 624

-The Iron Age earthwork of Castle-an-Dinas near St. Mawgan stands 702' above sea level.
+The Iron Age earthwork of Castle-an-Dinas is situated near to the village of St. Mawgan and stands 702 feet above sea level.
 The earthwork is generally thought to be one of the most significant hillforts in the British Isles.
 It is thought to have been occupied circa 400BC to 150 AD.

 Prehistoric Sites in Cornwall